ladywithanermine/ermine-book-data-scraping/README.md

   - [Acknowledgments](#acknowledgments)
 # Project Title

-Learning how to use Scrapy with book data from [Todostuslibros](http://www.todostuslibros.com) and other sites.
+Learning how to use Scrapy with book data taken from [Todostuslibros](http://www.todostuslibros.com) and other sites.

 ## Description

-This project aims to explore different uses of Scrapy to gather book data from several sites that will be added incrementally.
-The final objective, besides learning how to use Scrapy, is to build a dataset of book-related information to be used in separate data analysis and machine learning project.
+This project aims to explore different uses of Scrapy to gather book data from several sites that will be added incrementally as independent and/or (possibly) multi-site crawlers.
+The final objective, besides learning how to use Scrapy, is to build a dataset of book-related information to be used in a separate data analysis and machine learning project.

 ## Getting Started